lukaskreibig/anagram-checker/README.md

 # Anagram Checker

-This project is a simple Anagram Checker (in german language) built with React and TypeScript.
+This project is a simple Anagram Checker (in german language) built with React, TypeScript and React Testing Library.
 It uses Material-UI for design and user interface.
 Enter two words and the app will display whether they are anagrams or not.

 ## Prerequisites